Coronavirus and Autism: When Your Childs School and Programs Are Closed

 Now that parents and caregivers have the responsibility of having their children with autism at home, they are in need of good resources to help their special needs children.

 With rapidity, schools, agencies, program directors, and various organizations have stepped up to provide whatever they can in an effort to help parents get through the day with their children with autism.
 Online resources have bloomed (this blog post will highlight a few).

 Teachers are sending links and lessons to special needs parents, and in some cases they are connecting with their students with autism through texts and FaceTime.
 What we’ve never practiced for, what we’ve never had to do before on such a grand scale, is what we’re facing now.

 Don’t be overwhelmed; this is not a race, and this is not about perfection.
 We all need to take it day by day.
 The reality for those of us facing autism is that what worked one day may not work the next.
 So we have to give things our best shot.
 We must do what we can to help our kids who may not understand why they are home.
 And if things don’t go well part of the time (or even all of the time!) we should not beat ourselves up about it.

 Stay with it.
 Find patience deep within you.
 Find confidence to be creative, to be flexible, to be calm.
 No one is going to judge a special needs parent for spending the day watching YouTube videos on construction vehicles or how to cook a potato.
 This situation, undoubtedly challenging, is temporary.

-In this two-part post, we’ll be giving you information to help you get through the “school day” with your child or teen with autism during this coronavirus outbreak.
+In this two-part post, we’ll be giving you information to help you get through the “school day” with your child or teen with autism during this coronavirus outbreak when schools are closed.
 Part two will address the emotional impact of schools and programs being closed.
-Here are some online resources to check out as you venture into unknown territory while at home with your son or daughter.
+Here are some online resources to check out as you venture into unknown territory while at home with your son or daughter when dealing with coronavirus and autism.
 These are in no particular order.

 Online Resources for Your Child with Autism